DevZer0D4Y/UnleashedRecompilediOS/README.md

     - Xbox 360 USB Dumping Guide
         - [English](/docs/DUMPING-USB-en.md)

-3) Download [the latest release](https://github.com/hedge-dev/UnleashedRecomp/releases/latest) of Unleashed Recompiled and extract it to where you'd like the game to be installed.
+3) Download [the latest release](https://github.com/DevZer0D4Y/UnleashedRecompilediOS//releases/latest) of UnleashedRecompiled for iOS and extract it to where you'd like the game to be installed.

 4) Run the executable and you will be guided through the installation process.
 You will be asked to provide the files you acquired in the previous step.
 When presented with options for how to do this: